fmsouza/nubank-api/README.md

       );
     }
   );
-  saveToCache({ accessToken, urls }); // Better cache that, because making too many login requests results in a 429 error
+  saveToCache({ accessToken, privateUrls, publicUrls }); // Better cache that, because making too many login requests results in a 429 error

   // Now you are ready to access your account :)
 })();